-In this chapter we shall study kinetic theory, the simplest of all branches of statistical physics.
+In this chapter, we shall study kinetic theory, the simplest of all branches of statistical physics.
 Kinetic theory deals with the statistical distribution of a "gas" made from a huge number of "particles" that travel freely, without collisions, for distances (mean free paths) long compared to their sizes.

-Examples of particles (italicized) and phenomena that can be studied via kinetic theory are these: (i) How galaxies, formed in the early universe, congregate into clusters as the universe expands. (ii) How spiral structure develops in the distribution of our galaxy's stars. (iii) How, deep inside a white-dwarf star, relativistic degeneracy influences the equation of state of the star's electrons and protons. (iv) How a supernova explosion affects the evolution of the density and temperature of interstellar molecules. (v) How anisotropies in the expansion of the universe affect the temperature distribution of the cosmic microwave photons-the remnants of the big-bang. (vi) How changes of a metal's temperature affect its thermal and electrical conductivity (with the heat and current carried by electrons).
-Whether neutrons in a nuclear reactor can survive long enough to maintain a nuclear chain reaction and keep the reactor hot.
+Examples of particles (italicized) and phenomena that can be studied via kinetic theory are these: (i) How galaxies, formed in the early universe, congregate into clusters as the universe expands. (ii) How spiral structure develops in the distribution of a galaxy's stars. (iii) How, deep inside a white-dwarf star, relativistic degeneracy influences the equation of state of the star's electrons and protons. (iv) How a supernova explosion affects the evolution of the density and temperature of interstellar molecules. (v) How anisotropies in the expansion of the universe affect the temperature distribution of the cosmic microwave photons-the remnants of the big-bang. (vi) How changes of a metal's temperature affect its thermal and electrical conductivity (with the heat and current carried by electrons). (vii) Whether neutrons in a nuclear reactor can survive long enough to maintain a nuclear chain reaction and keep the reactor hot.

 Most of these applications involve particle speeds small compared to light and so can be studied with Newtonian theory, but some involve speeds near or at the speed of light and require relativity.
 Accordingly, we shall develop both versions of the theory, Newtonian and relativistic, and shall demonstrate that the Newtonian theory is the low-speed limit of the relativistic theory.
+As is discussed in the Reader's Guide (Box 3.1), the relativistic material is all Track Two and can be skipped by readers who are focusing on the (nonrelativistic) Newtonian theory.